Matchday Info: Premier Sports Cup Final

 Match Details

-Away tickets are on sale to opposition fans directly through Motherwell.
-There will be no away tickets on sale at The SMiSA Stadium.
+Away tickets are being sold directly by Motherwell.
+There are NO tickets available for away supporters at The SMiSA Stadium.

 Ticket Information